La Roche University: History

 La Roche University was founded in 1963 as "La Roche College" by the Sisters of Divine Providence as a private college for religious sisters.
 It was named in honor of Stephanie Amelia la Roche von Starkenfels, the first Mother Superior of the Sisters of Divine Providence.
 The first president of the university was Sister Annunciata Sohl, who served until 1968.
 The college had begun to admit its first lay students by 1965.
 It continued to grow, and two years later, La Roche expanded beyond its leased space to construct the first building, the John J. Wright Library.

 La Roche encountered financial difficulties soon after its founding.
-Although closing the college was considered, Sister de la Salle Mahler, president from 1969 to 1975, carried on.
-The Board amended its charter in 1970 to establish La Roche as an independent, coeducational Catholic institution, while also diversifying course offerings through an affiliation with the Art Institute of Pittsburgh.
+Although closing the college was considered, de la Salle Mahler, president from 1969 to 1975, carried on.
+The board amended its charter in 1970 to establish La Roche as an independent, coeducational Catholic institution, while also diversifying course offerings through an affiliation with the Art Institute of Pittsburgh.
 This partnership made available several new areas of study, including graphic and interior design, which count among the university's strongest programs today.

 An enrollment boom made the construction of two new residence halls necessary in the mid-1970s.
-Under College President Sister Mary Joan Coultas (1975–80), the college launched its first capital campaign in 1979, garnering enough to construct the Palumbo Science Center, which opened in 1980.
-During Divine Providence Sister Margaret Huber's eleven-year tenure as president beginning in 1981, the college continued to grow, marking its 25th anniversary in 1987 with the dedication of the $2.5 million-Zappala College Center.
-The Magdalen Chapel was added in 1990, and in 1993 the college opened the Kerr Fitness and Sports Center.
+Under college president Mary Joan Coultas (1975–80), the college launched its first capital campaign in 1979, garnering enough to construct the Palumbo Science Center, which opened in 1980.
+During Margaret Huber's eleven-year tenure as president beginning in 1981, the college continued to grow, marking its 25th anniversary in 1987 with the dedication of the $2.5 million-Zappala College Center.
+The Magdalen Chapel was added in 1990 and in 1993 the college opened the Kerr Fitness and Sports Center.

-La Roche's sixth president, Monsignor William A. Kerr, was appointed in 1992 and focused his leadership on raising the college's visibility, while broadening academic, cultural and athletic programs.
-In 2004, the La Roche College Board of Trustees elected the college's seventh president, Sister Candace Introcaso.
+La Roche's sixth president, William A. Kerr, was appointed in 1992 and focused his leadership on raising the college's visibility, while broadening academic, cultural, and athletic programs.
+In 2004, the La Roche College Board of Trustees elected the college's seventh president, Candace Introcaso.
 In March 2019, the Pennsylvania Department of Education approved the college's request to become La Roche University, a name change that went immediately into effect.
-Sister Candace died on May 22, 2023.
-Since, the University's Senior Vice President for Academic Affairs, Howard Ishiyama, has been serving as Interim President.
+Candace died on May 22, 2023, and Senior Vice President for Academic Affairs Howard Ishiyama was appointed the interim president.